bertog/Translate/readme.md

 ``` bash
 $ php artisan migrate
 ```
-And run the migration.
 Now your database have a new table called 'translations'

 In order to have a model Transatable add the relative Trait